Sleep deprivation: Immunosuppression

 Among the myriad of health consequences that sleep deprivation can cause, disruption of the immune system is one of them.
-While it is not clearly understood, researchers believe that sleep is essential to providing sufficient energy for the immune system to work and allow inflammation to take place during sleep.
-Also, just as sleep can reinforce memory in a person's brain, it can help consolidate the memory of the immune system or adaptive immunity.
+While it is not clearly understood, researchers believe that sleep is essential to providing sufficient energy for the immune system to work and allowing inflammation to take place during sleep.
+Also, just as sleep can reinforce memory in a person's brain, it can help consolidate the memory of the immune system, or adaptive immunity.

+Sleep quality is directly related to immunity levels.
+The team, led by Professor Cohen of Carnegie Mellon University in the United States, found that even a slight disturbance of sleep may affect the body's response to the cold virus.
+Those with better sleep quality had significantly higher blood T and B lymphocytes than those with poor sleep quality.
+These two lymphocytes are the main body of immune function in the human body.

+Research by Prather and colleagues at the University of California examined sleep habits and their influence on the body's response to the flu vaccine.
+After taking the vaccination, the study showed that those who experienced poorer sleep quality produced significantly less antibodies.
+In order for the immune system to fight off infection, good sleep quality is needed in order for these antibodies to work at their fullest capacity.
+This notion supports the claim that sleep is essential for healthy immunity levels.

-An adequate amount of sleep improves effects of vaccines that utilize adaptive immunity.
+An adequate amount of sleep improves the effects of vaccines that utilize adaptive immunity.
 When vaccines expose the body to a weakened or deactivated antigen, the body initiates an immune response.
 The immune system learns to recognize that antigen and attacks it when exposed again in the future.
-Studies have found that people who don't sleep the night after getting a vaccine were less likely to develop a proper immune response to the vaccine and sometimes even required a second dose.
-People who are sleep deprived in general also do not provide their bodies with sufficient time for an adequate immunological memory to form, and thus, can fail to benefit from vaccination.
+Studies have found that people who don't sleep the night after getting a vaccine are less likely to develop a proper immune response to the vaccine and sometimes even require a second dose.
+People who are sleep deprived in general also do not provide their bodies with sufficient time for an adequate immunological memory to form and, thus, can fail to benefit from vaccination.

-People who sleep less than 6 hours a night are more prone to infection and are more likely to catch a cold or flu.
-A lack of sleep can also prolong the recovery time in patients in intensive care unit (ICU).
+People who sleep less than six hours a night are more susceptible to infection and are more likely to catch a cold or flu.
+A lack of sleep can also prolong the recovery time of patients in the intensive care unit (ICU).